GREAT IDEAS FOR ENTREPRENEURS FROM THE THOUGHT LEADERS AT CASEY NEILON

 If you’re like many entrepreneurs I know of today, it’s probably in the back of your mind already that a downturn may be ahead.
 None of us know or can predict the future.
 But there are many things you can do to anticipate what’s coming and create a strategy that is right for your situation and family.
 If this is something you’ve been thinking about, we should have a conversation.

-I am a CPA and Senior Staff Accountant at Casey Neilon.
+I am a CPA and Manager at Casey Neilon.
 In this role I meet with clients, prepare and review tax returns, respond to tax and accounting inquiries from clients, assist with bookkeeping and financial statement preparation, assist on estate and trust projects, work on financial statement audits, as well as overseeing, advising and training other staff accountants with various projects.